 - Applicant is eligible even if the member has previously received the award.
 The committee shall consider the merits of the individual application independent of past decisions.

-- Preference given to first-time ARLIS/NA annual conference attendees
+- Preference is given to first-time ARLIS/NA annual conference attendees.

-- Preference given to applicants actively participating in the conference, such as a speaker, moderator, recorder, or committee member
+- Preference is given to applicants actively participating in the conference, such as a speaker, moderator, recorder, or committee member.

 Conditions of the Award

-Questions about the award may be submitted to Helen Lueders, Chair, Lois Swan Jones Professional Development Award committee: email@example.com.
+Any questions about the award application, requirements, procedure, etc. may be submitted to Helen Lueders, Chair, Lois Swan Jones Professional Development Award committee: email@example.com.